 Big Tech 💻

 Facebook News, a dedicated place for journalism on Facebook, just arrived.
-The “News Tab” became available on Friday to certain U.S. users, and will roll out more widely in the coming months.
+The “News Tab” is available today to certain U.S. users, and will roll out more widely in the coming months.
 The idea is to drive revenue back to media companies — the Facebook News homepage will by curated by journalists with “editorial independence.”
 Tell us what you think.

 Coda, a startup reinventing docs, just took the hood off of a refresh.
 The update is sleeker, simpler and faster to give makers a more efficient space to collaborate on projects.
 Todoist also released a big update, which includes new task views and the option to create sections for to-do lists.